spoonapps/docs/doc/reference/command_line_interface.md

 ## export

-	'export' - Copies a Spoon image in the local registry to a path on the local machine
+	'export' - Copy a Spoon image in the local registry to a path on the local machine

-	Expected usage: spoon export <image> <path>
+	Usage: spoon export <image> <path>
 	Example: spoon export my-new-image:master C:\images

 	<image>: The image to export